Dolphins decide to gamble on QB Tagovailoa’s durability

 “For me and my family, whoever decided to take a chance on us, that’s where I belonged,” Tagovailoa said.
 “My biggest thing is I’m trying to prove this was the right decision.”

+“We’ve got good news for Tua,” NFL Commissioner Roger Goodell said when he announced the selection of Jackson.

+Miami also had the 30th overall pick and took Auburn cornerback Noah Igbinoghene, the son of two Nigerian Olympic track athletes.

-Doctors cleared Tagovailoa last month to run and begin football activities, and he expects to be healthy for his rookie season.
+Doctors cleared Tagovailoa last month to run and begin football activities, and he expects to be able to play in his rookie season.

 “What makes me confident in being able to play is what the doctors have told me,” Tagovailoa said.
-“As far as rehab, as far as the medical rechecks, I’ve checked off all the boxes.
-So I’ve been really encouraged that I’m able to play if need be.”
+“As far as rehab, as far as the medical rechecks, I’ve checked off all the boxes.”

-The Hawaiian native wore a green lei as he talked with reporters during a teleconference, part of a draft made virtual because of the coronavirus pandemic.
+Dolphins general manager Chris Grier said the team is comfortable with Tagovailoa’s health, despite an injury history that includes at least four surgeries at Alabama.

+“Football is a violent game,” Grier said.
+“Guys are going to get hurt.”

 Tagovailoa will compete with returning starter Ryan Fitzpatrick, who is 37 and is expected to serve as an idea mentor to the rookie.
 At some point, Tagovailoa will become the 22nd quarterback to start for Miami since Dan Marino retired 20 years ago.